Language-Integrated Recursive Queries (Full Version): Safe Recursion with

-The problem of deeply nested datatypes and query avalanches is well covered by previous work in NRC and T-LINQ.
-The unnesting and normalization approach taken by T-LINQ is applicable to non-recursive queries, or solely within the bodies of recursive queries, but it is not applicable between non-recursive and recursive subqueries because the fixpoint introduces a strict evaluation boundary—often referred to as a `pipeline breaker', which prevents the same normalization approach.
-Therefore, we have chosen to simplify the syntax of \calc{} to restrict nested column types, although in our implementation (discussed in Section~\ref{sec:implementation}) nested datatypes are supported.

-For nested recursion (i.e., \textbf{fix} in \textbf{fix}), as described earlier, some database systems such as DuckDB allow nested recursive queries to return columns from the outer query.
-This can be only problematic when it violates linearity, which is handled by the type system as explained in Section~\ref{sec:formalization-linear}.

-\section{\calc{} with Host Language Embedding}
+\subsection{\calc{} with Host Language Embedding}

 The power of language-integrated query comes from the tight embedding of the DSL with the general-purpose host language.
-The DSL environment represents \emph{staged} computation: all functions in the DSL syntax serve to construct a type-level AST but do not actually execute any database operations.
-To generate queries that are run on a database and returned to an application written in a general-purpose language, we need to extend \calc{} to be an embedded DSL in a host language.
+The DSL environment represents \emph{staged} computation: all terms in the DSL serve to construct a type-level AST but do not execute any queries.
+To generate queries that return results to an application, we need to extend \calc{} to be an embedded DSL in a host language.
 In Figure~\ref{fig:restricted-host}, based on the precedent set by T-LINQ, we extend \calc{} with a second type environment for host terms, $\Gamma$, and update our DSL typing rules accordingly.
-Judgment $\Gamma \vdash m:A$ states that host term $m$ has type $A$ in type environment $\Gamma$, and judgment $\Gamma; \Delta \vdash m:A$ states that quoted term $m$ has type $A$ in host type environment $\Gamma$ and DSL type environment $\Delta$.
+Judgment $\Gamma \vdash m:T$ states that host term $m$ has type $T$ in type environment $\Gamma$, and judgment $\Gamma; \Delta \vdash m:T$ states that quoted term $m$ has type $T$ in host type environment $\Gamma$ and DSL type environment $\Delta${, with all properties enforced}.